Amazing 8 Day Summer Self Drive Holiday on Iceland’s South Coast with a Taste of the Highlands

-Seljalandsfoss will the first stop of the day.
-This 60-metre high feature sees water tumbling over the lip of a towering cliff face into a small pool below.
+Seljalandsfoss will be the first stop of the day.
+This 197 ft (60 m) high feature sees water tumbling over the lip of a towering cliff face into a small pool below.
 Seljalandfoss is a rare example of an Icelandic waterfall that can be walked directly behind, making for some truly unique photographs.
-Skógafoss, a little further up the road, is the same height, but much wider.
-Visitors here can climb the adjacent staircase to gain a number of perspectives of this incredible waterfall.
+Skogafoss, a little further up the road, is the same height but much wider.
+Visitors here can climb the adjacent staircase to gain many perspectives of this incredible waterfall.

-Further along the coast, you will come across the scenic fishing village of Vík í Mýrdal, an excellent spot to grab some lunch and even do a little souvenir shopping.
-Right next to the village, you will be able to visit Reynisfjara black sand beach, as known for its dark volcanic sand as it is the strange hexagonal basalt stacks imprinted into the near cliffs.
+Further along the coast, you will come across the scenic fishing village of Vik i Myrdal, an excellent spot to grab some lunch and even do a little souvenir shopping.
+Next to the village, you will be able to visit Reynisfjara black sand beach, known for its dark volcanic sand as it is the strange hexagonal basalt stacks imprinted into the near cliffs.

 Alternatively, you could pay a visit to Katla Ice Cave, the only ice cave in Iceland accessible during the summer months.
 Stepping inside of these subterranean caverns is one of the surest ways to gain valuable insight into the geological upbringing that has come to sculpt this island.

-You will be spending the evening at accommodation in the Kirkjubæjarklaustur area.
+You will be spending the evening at accommodation in the Vik area.

 For instance, those who have yet to experience the adrenaline surge that comes with hiking on Iceland's glaciers, today presents the opportunity to do so in Skaftafell Nature Reserve.